 DONATE: Just $60 per child underwrites the cost to provide a child with two new sets of clothing, socks, underwear, and a brand new backpack filled with age appropriate school supplies.
 To make a donation, visit Manos Back to School Program.

-VOLUNTEER: Manos’ Annual Back-to-School distribution day will be held July 24-28, at the Allan Center, 4900 Gonzalez St, Austin, 78702.
+VOLUNTEER: Manos’ Annual Back-to-School distribution day will be held July 30 – August 3, at the 1701 Vargas Road, Austin, TX 78741 (IDEA Montopolis).
 Sign up via Volunteer Spot for shifts: Morning 7:45 a.m. – 11 a.m. shift or afternoon shift from 10:45 a.m. – 2 p.m.
 Opportunities include welcoming clients, entertaining children, helping students select clothing and supplies, and cleaning up.
 They’d love someone to volunteer to take photo or video and bilingual volunteers to help with registration.

-PICK UP SCHOOL SUPPLIES: July 24 – 27, 8 am – 2 pm, or Friday, July 28, 8 am – 11 am, while supplied last, at IDEA Allan Campus, 1702 Vargas Rd, Austin, TX 78741 Families in need begin lining up as early as 3:00 a.m. for the first come, first served back to school clothing and supplies.
+PICK UP SCHOOL SUPPLIES: Monday – Thursday, July 30 – August 2, 8 am – 2 pm, or Friday, August 3, 8 am – 11 am, while supplies last, at IDEA Montopolis, 1701 Vargas Rd, Austin, TX 78741.
 Community volunteers will help 400 children each day through the program.
 Visit Manos de Cristo for more information.